EKMallon/3-Part-ProMiniLogger-StarterSketch_2020/README.md

 4) In the middle of the code where the data is written to the SD card add:

 **file.print(YourSensorVariable);** // ad this to the series of print statements between file.open & file.close();

 **file.println(",");** //add a comma after it to separate new data - the last line should say file.println

 The code then saves all the ascii characters to the SD card as CSV text.
-The code automatically creates a new empty data file that is named "dataXXX.csv" on the SD card as needed.
+This script automatically creates a new empty data file that is named "dataXXX.csv" on the SD card at startup.
 To retrive your data, unplug the battery, and then exchange the SD card with a new one.
 Then import the CSV files into any spreadsheet like Excel, Google sheets, or Open Office.

-You will find an introduction to the different types of sensors that you can use with the UNO logger at:
+You will find an introduction to the different types of sensors that you can use with the logger at:

 **Arduino Tutorial: Adding Sensors to Your Data Logger** https://thecavepearlproject.org/2017/12/17/adding-sensors-to-an-arduino-data-logger/